johndunne2019/pands-project/README.md

 ## Examples of interesting analysis pursued by others into the Fisher's Iris data set

-**In this section I am looking at analysis that some people have completed on the data set.
-I am doing this with a view to gathering information that could be useful to me in completing of my analysis of the data set.**
+**In this section I am looking at some interesting analysis pursued by others based on the data set.
+I am doing this with a view to gathering information and ideas that could be useful to me in completing my analysis of the data set.**

 **Machine learning mystery - https://machinelearningmastery.com/machine-learning-in-python-step-by-step/**